 "Now I instinctively ask myself: How will viewers absorb an emotional message?
 What role do those emotions take in the visual relationship?
 What's the best way to use my photography to draw out those emotions?
 Conceptually, How can I amplify the viewer's emotional connection to the idea in the most compelling way?"
 Certainly everyone will create their own relationship with artwork but I do my best to build a visual bridge with the viewer" - bruce deboer

 Bruce has over 40 years experience directing people, managing brands, and creating visual stories through photography and digital filmmaking.
 He's tossed out more awards to conserve space than most photographers win.
-This site establishes his entry into fine art.

 A 12 year old boy discovered the family Kodak one day at his Grandmothers house and started pointing it at everything - or anything - it didn't matter.
 After a quick twelve exposures he ran to the corner drug store for processing.
 That was a beginning.
 Every photographer knows the pleasure of frequent shutter clicks; age 12 or 50 it doesn't matter, once hooked you know you're a photographer.

 Nearly twenty advertising photographer years later – surprisingly similar to dog years – the need to simply take pictures morphed into communicating ideas, visual or written, still or moving; a well crafted thoughtful message wrapped in a beautifully compelling skin.